trhd/optargs/README.md

 If used as a meson subproject one should use the declared optargs dependency object from the variable `dep`.

-It should be pretty straight forward to just include the `optargs.c` in one's own project as well if needed.
+It should be pretty straightforward to just include the `optargs.c` in one's own project as well if needed.